michaelmcandrew/civicrm-user-guide-gitbook/survey/everyday-tasks.md

 3. On the Record Survey Responses screen for each individual, record the responses to the questions.
-4. In the **Result**column, select the status of responses to the survey.
+4. In the **Result** column, select the status of responses to the survey.
 Like 'Completed, No Answer'.
 5. Click **Record Response,**then choose one of the following:

-> -   Click **Done** if you have finished recording the responses and
->     return to the Find Respondents to Interview screen.
+ -   Click **Done** if you have finished recording the responses and return to the Find Respondents to Interview screen.
-> -   Click **Release Respondents** if you decide not to record
->     responses for the contacts; then on the Release Respondents
->     screen, click **Release Respondents** so they will no longer be
->     reserved and another volunteer can reserve the contacts to be
+ -   Click **Release Respondents** if you decide not to record responses for the contacts; then on the Release Respondents screen, click **Release Respondents** so they will no longer be reserved and another volunteer can reserve the contacts to be interviewed.
->     interviewed.
-> -   Click **Reserve More Respondents** to find more contacts to be
+ -   Click **Reserve More Respondents** to find more contacts to be interviewed.
->     interviewed.

 ![](/images/record%20survey%20responses.jpg)